 Progression from M.Sc. to Ph.D.

 M.Sc. candidates are required to complete a satisfactory thesis by August 31st of the year they intend to apply to and enter the Ph.D. program or they will not be permitted to register as Ph.D. candidates.
 In the event this deadline is not met by the end of the first M.Sc. year, the student must register as second-year M.Sc. student.
+Students in the SPDP Cluster generally take two years to complete the M.Sc.
 Admission to the Ph.D. program will be permitted at the beginning of the following term after the M.Sc. thesis is satisfactorily completed.
 If the thesis is not completed by the end of the Fall term, the student must apply by January 4 for Ph.D. admission for the winter term.
-An M.Sc. thesis of high quality must be completed for admission into the Ph.D. program.
+A M.Sc. thesis of high quality must be completed for admission into the Ph.D. program.